nikaiw/hextraview/README.md

 # Hextraview

-Hextraview is a mere attempt at bringing a better hex editor in burp suite. this idea took root following popular demand (i.e. 3 people on a lost irc channel)
+Hextraview is a mere attempt at bringing a better hex editor in burp suite. this idea took root following very popular demand (i.e. 3 people on a lost irc channel)

 # Project history